felix-hilden/tekore/docs/src/index.rst

 - :ref:`auth` for applications and users.
 - :ref:`Endpoints <client>` for access to every resource in the API.

-Additional features are provided for your pleasure and convenience.
+Additional features are provided for your convenience.

 - Support for :ref:`asynchronous programming <async>` using ``async/await``.
 - A :ref:`self-refreshing <auth>` access token.